massimoksi/Shine/README.md

 - Change the light color with a long press gesture.
 - Switch the light on/off with a double tap.
 - Set a timer to automatically switch the light off.
+- Add a preference to lock screen when the light is off.

 ## Installation